 It leaves Asakusa station at 23:55, then arrives at Aizu-kogen-Oze-guchi on Aizu Railway at 3:18.

-And the bus for the passengers leave there at 4:00 and arrives at Numayama-tooge at 6:10.
+And the special bus for the passenger of the train leaves there at 4:00 and arrives at Numayama-toge at 6:10.

-You need to reserve through Tobu Travel Co., a tour company of Tobu Railway.
+You need to reserve through Tobu Travel Company.

 It is a tour company of Tobu Railway and the offices are in the main stations of Tobu Railway.

 From Shinjuku and Ikebukuro in Tokyo, some bus companies operated the express bus to Oze (Gunma Prefecture side).